ReBaR: Reference-Based Reasoning for Robust Pose Estimation from Monocular Images: Experiments

-\textbf{Datasets.} For the experiments on the 3DPW dataset, we used four large-scale datasets for training, including COCO-EFT (74K)~\cite{lin2014microsoft}, MPII (14K)~\cite{andriluka20142d}, MPI-INF-3DHP (90K)~\cite{mehta2017monocular}, and Human3.6M (292K)~\cite{ionescu2013human3}.
-We first pre-trained the network on COCO-EFT (74K) and then sequentially fine-tuned it on the mixed and 3DPW datasets.
-After fine-tuning the network on the 3DPW datasets, we further fine-tuned the model on Agora~\cite{patel2021agora} and evaluated its performance on the Agora test set.
+In the evaluation phase, we compared the effectiveness of our method on four public datasets.
+We conducted a comparison with all monocular reconstruction methods of the same period on 3DPW, Human3.6M, and AGORA respectively.
+For the AGORA dataset, which is designed for complex environments and multi-erson scenarios, we first pre-trained the network on COCO (74K), and then continuously fine-tuned it on a mixed and 3DPW dataset.
+Subsequently, we further fine-tuned the model on AGORA~\citep{patel2021agora} and evaluated its performance on the AGORA test set.

-\textbf{Evaluation Metrics.} We evaluate our method using three common metrics: MJE~\cite{ionescu2013human3}, PAMJE~\cite{gower1975generalized}, and PVE~\cite{pavlakos2018learning}.
-These metrics calculate millimeter-scale Euclidean distances between 3D points in predicted and ground-truth data.
-We also report the results of axis MJE (x-MJE, y-MJE, and z-MJE) to analyze the detailed improvements of each axis.